 3. Comma use is relatively loose.
 In normal Chinese prose commas are used as a boundary between grammatically distinct sentences.
 In the case of reported speech, commas are also often used to separate the verb of speaking from reported speech.
 They are also used to separate grammatically separate sentences WITHIN reported speech.

 4. Chinese usage as seen in this passage is close to English spoken usage, where indirect speech and direct speech is often deployed in a flexible manner.
-However, it is very loose compared with English written practice, which generally tries to draw a strict line between direct and indirect speech.
+However, it is very loose compared with contemporary written practice, which generally tries to draw a strict line between direct and indirect speech.